hagen-p/AlertingSignals/README.md

 python3 main.py
 ```

+## OUTLIER DETECTION

 To test an Outlier Detection, Run the OD signal from the main.py app.

-To Trigger the condition let  the app run for at least 10 minutes then change the value of OD_ALERT in the config.yal to True, and keep it set for at least one minute  ( you can set the alert  for 80% of 1 Minute)
+To Trigger the condition let  the app run for at least 10 minutes
+then rename the OD.old.alert file in the *Alerts* subdirectory to OD.alert  (or create it if it doesn't exist)
+The app will then change one single to be an outlier  and keep it running at a lower number for a minute.
+(you can see it count back)
+Set your outlier detection to have a trigger threshold of 2  and a duration of 80% of 1 minute
+the clear threshold is 1.4 again 80% of one minute